claire828/aetherAI-FE-TodoList/libs/todolist/core/ui/home/README.md

-# todolist-home-ui-home
+# todolist-core-ui-home

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test todolist-home-ui-home` to execute the unit tests.
+Run `nx test todolist-core-ui-home` to execute the unit tests.